-When transitioning to personalized learning models such as Teach to One, one of the biggest shifts for teachers is going from being neighbors to roommates.
+When transitioning to personalized learning models such as Teach to One, one of the biggest shifts for teachers to embrace a collaborative teaching culture, or what we like to call, going from being neighbors to roommates.
 In traditional classroom models, teachers typically teach their own students in their own classrooms.
 Now, we’re asking them to knock down their walls–literally and figuratively–and teach in collaboration with colleagues to a larger group of students in a large, common space.

 What are the implications for this kind of sharing?
 At New Classrooms, I’m part of a team of instructional coaches who work with teachers as think partners to help them navigate the challenges and opportunities of collaborative teaching as they make the shift to our learning model.